Reading By the Water.

 - The memory has been doubled so a micro SD card is no longer needed.
 Doubled memory means double the amount of books you can carry around!

-- The type of water proofing means that the book can be be submerged for a longer period of time and to a depth of 2 metres.
+- The type of water proofing means that the book can be be submerged for the longer period of 60 minutes and to a depth of 2 metres.
 Better get a good snorkel!

 - I expect someone has one or two cons but I have none.